 Plugin House Initiative

-The Plugin House is an easily assembled house, created by James Shen, a current Loeb Fellow at the Harvard Graduate School of Design and a People’s Architecture Office Founding Partner.
+The Plugin House is an easily assembled house, created by James Shen, a former Loeb Fellow at the Harvard Graduate School of Design and a People’s Architecture Office Founding Partner.

 The Plugin House demonstrates the possibilities of smaller and sustainable living.
 It provides opportunities for infill of vacant areas and additions in backyards to address the housing crisis.

-The Plugin exhibition will encourage the discussion about small, affordable, easily assembled houses for backyards or infill parcels across Boston to add housing affordable to average residents.
+The Plugin exhibition created an opportunity to discuss the impact of small, affordable, easily assembled houses for backyards or infill parcels across Boston to add housing affordable to average residents.

 The Plugin house expands on the successful Additional Dwelling Unit Pilot currently ongoing in the city of Boston that is helping homeowners create additional living spaces for their family or affordable rentals for their neighbors one unit at a time.